“There’s nothing wrong with Ellen. It’s just that she loves too much.” –Mary Philips as Mrs. Berent

 Overall, the film was notable for a number of reasons.
 In particular, it is an alarmingly subversive film in comparison to some of its peers at the time.
-While the post-World War II domestic life is typically portrayed happily in many films of the time, this is not the case for Leave Her to Heaven.
-Rather, the film tackles darker subject matter against the backdrop of domestic life, grappling with jealousy and murder.
-Instead of the Technicolor camera using vibrant colors to depict vivacity and blissful energy, the camera instead captures the frenzy of a murderous mind behind Ellen’s callous but alluring exterior.
+While the post-World War II domestic life is typically portrayed happily in many films of the time, this is not the case for Leave Her to Heaven; rather, the film tackles dark subject matter against the backdrop of domestic life, grappling with jealousy and murder.
+Instead of the Technicolor camera using vibrant colors to depict vivacity and blissful energy, the camera captures the frenzy of a murderous mind behind Ellen’s callous but alluring exterior.

 Moreover, the film also portrays an induced miscarriage, offering the first portrayal of an on-screen abortion to be passed under the Production Code.
-Though other films of the time hinted at abortion, none were quite so blatant as the one executed during Tierney’s portrayal of Ellen.
+Though other films of the time hinted at abortion, none were quite so blatant as the one executed as part of Tierney’s portrayal of Ellen.
 As a result, Tierney’s character delivered an additional shock to audiences of the period.

 Today, the performances offered by Tierney and her peers hold up especially well.
 The story remains captivating and dark, with occasional glimmers of hope throughout.
 Moreover, it is easy to see why this film won an Academy Award in cinematography, as the entire work is photographed beautifully.
 Nonetheless, though the award-winning cinematography indulges viewers through the twists and turns of the plot, it is Tierney’s performance that leads the way.

 This post is part of the Classic Movie Blog Association‘s Spring Blogathon, entitled, “Femme/Homme Fatales of Film Noir.”
 To access more information and read accompanying posts, please click on the following banner: